Languages and frameworks: OpenAPI

 Swagger Codegen run configuration

-JetBrains Rider creates a Swagger Codegen run configuration when you run code generation for the first time for a particular file.
+JetBrains Rider creates a OpenAPI/Swagger Code Generator run configuration when you run code generation for the first time for a particular file.
 To modify the run configuration, open and select the necessary configuration, or click in the gutter and select Modify Run Configuration.

-You can configure the following common options at the top of the Swagger Codegen run configuration:
+You can configure the following common options at the top of the OpenAPI/Swagger Code Generator run configuration:

 Specify a name for the run configuration to quickly identify it among others when editing or running.